kylegentle/flaclink/README.rst

    go get -u https://github.com/kylegentle/flaclink

-Next, to install flaclink as a service, create the flaclink.service and flaclink.timer unit files under /etc/systemd/system.
-Sample units are shown in this repository for your reference; you'll need to modify them to fit your environment.
+Next, to install flaclink as a service, create the `flaclink.service` and `flaclink.timer` unit files under `/etc/systemd/system`.
+Sample units are provided in this repository for your reference; you'll need to modify them to fit your environment.

 Then, run: